SinglePoolAlliance/Registration/README.md

 }
 ```

-If you want to play an active role in this Alliance, vote on our direction and help with the maximum decentralization of Cardano please join our Telegram group:
+If you want to play an active role in this Alliance, vote on our direction and help with the maximum decentralization of Cardano, please join our Telegram group:
 https://t.me/onepoolalliance